-- In the Borders section you can add borders to widgets and customize them using different styles. - In the Shadows section you can add a shadow to widget layout and indicate its measure. - In the Background color section you can color the widget background at convenience.
+- In the Titles section you can add titles to widget and customize them using different styles. - In the Borders section you can add borders to widgets and customize them using different styles. - In the Other Options section you can add a shadow to widget layout and indicate its measure, color the widget background at convenience and it is possible to disable or enable the screenshot option for that particular widget.